ericoporto/ags-manual-wiki/Dialog.md

 StopDialog ()
 ```

-This command can only be used from within the dialog_request function.
+This command can only be used either in dialog script or from within the "dialog_request" function, and schedules end of a conversation.
-It tells AGS that when dialog_request finishes, the whole conversation
-should stop rather than continuing with the dialog script.
+If called in dialog script it will make conversation stop after current option's script completes.
+If called in "dialog_request" function it will make conversation stop right after "dialog_request" function finishes.

-You can use this function to end the conversation depending on whether
-the player has/does a certain thing.
+You can use this function to end the conversation depending on whether the player has/does a certain thing.

 Example: